 - Extreme Adventure Eco Park: combines off-road ATVing, jungle ziplining, and cenote swimming all in one day.

 - Xplor: adventure park featuring zip lines, amphibious vehicles, rafts, and natural underground rivers for you to explore.
 Includes a buffet meal.
-Get your 15% discount by booking online.
+Get your 15% discount by booking online directly with them.

 SEE CHICHEN ITZA

 Chichen Itza is arguably the most famous and well-preserved Mayan archaeological site not only in the Yucatan Peninsula, but in the world.
 If you’re into history or ancient ruins, then Chichen Itza is a must-visit.
 The ancient city dates back to the 5th century, though its most impressive structures were built later in the 9th through 12th centuries.

 It’s located about 2.5 hours away from Cancun by car or 3 hours by bus and well worth the long travel time!
 The site is pretty large with a lot to see, so allow several hours to explore the grounds.